I mean, the state-controlled media can no longer carry the water on something that's so obviously a failure.

 Don't tell me I'm not coming home when I come to Selma, Alabama.

-I'm here because somebody marked for free.
+I'm here because somebody marched for all free.

-I'm here because your sacrifice for me.
+I'm here because y'all sacrificed for me.

-A stand on the shoulders of the child.
+I stand on the shoulders of Jack.

-And he has been to Selma before, and he said so in honor of Harry Reed.
+And he said so in honor of Harry Reid.

 We don't do dedications on this program much, but we're going to do one now.

-As portrayed vocally by the Reverend Al Sharpton, as dedicated to the Senate Majority Leader Dingy Harry Reed, I want to I I want to go back March of 2008 and share with you again a monologue I did on this program on March the 14th.
+White comedian Paul Shanklin and the Barack the Magic Negro, as portrayed vocally by the Reverend Al Sharpton as dedicated to the Senate Majority Leader Dingy Harry Reid, I want to go back March of 2008 and share with you again a monologue I did on this program on March the 14th.

-And I and this was the opening monologue.
+And this was the opening monologue.

-And I think this probably had a role in uh Obama's famous and earth-moving race speech, which was four or five days later.
+And I think this probably had a role in Obama's famous and earth-moving race speech, which was four or five days later.

 This pastor was the central force in this church, and that's why Obama chose it.